 Here is a write-up of what we covered in our conference last month.
 Please share!
 If you have any questions, do contact us.
 We will also be covering the presentation again on Tuesday 7th November st St Brelade’s Parish Hall,

-We hope these are of interest/help to you – this will be fully updated over the next week.
+We hope these are of interest/help to you – this will be updated on an ongoing basis.

 You are cordially invited to a short presentation and Q&A session at The Town Hall on Thursday 19th October, from 19.00-21.00.

 The States of Jersey hosted an international conference on sea lettuce on Thursday 05 and Friday 06 October 2017.
 SOS Jersey weren’t invited, but went nonetheless; our representative, environmental scientist Jacqui Carrel’s details weren’t included on the delegate list either;

 The States of Jersey are hosting an international conference on sea lettuce today and tomorrow.
 SOS Jersey weren’t invited, but will be there, at The Grand, covering both days.

 Here is a post from a year ago today – let’s find out how we’ve progressed (or not) since then.
 First, however, look at this picture taken today (and weep), and go down and smell the sulphurous odours in St Aubin’s